• Skip to primary navigation

 Cranberry Pear Galette

-This cranberry pear galette is beautiful fall dessert, with an easy rustic foolproof crust that anyone can make.
+This cranberry pear galette is a beautiful fall dessert, with an easy rustic foolproof crust that anyone can make.

-4.69 from 16 votes
+4.71 from 17 votes

 Print Recipe Pin Recipe